 Try to fill your posts with humor that will make your audience smile, as they read along.

-Tip: A few pictures and Gifs along with a few words can build up the humor.
+Tip: Pictures, Memes, and Gifs can build up the humor.

 Is it Readable?